PowerLoom/docs/docs/participate/lite-phase.md

 ## Node Minting Process

 Minting a slot is straightforward.
 Follow our [Node Mint Guide](https://www.notion.so/Node-Slot-NFT-Mints-1a5e4f4de0164a1e877e233ea61fbd1f?pvs=21) for step-by-step instructions.
-Upon purchasing a slot, you'll gain access to the node Dashboard, enabling you to manage your node efficiently.

 ## Hardware requirements: